 Saint Mary’s invests in purification systems for large spaces and residence hall rooms

-On its Winona Campus, Saint Mary’s has installed 860 Delos air purification devices in each sleeping room in all residential buildings.
+On its Winona Campus, Saint Mary’s installed 860 Delos air purification devices in each sleeping room in all residential buildings.
 These intellipure air purifiers offer professional grade air cleaning for smaller spaces by deactivating virus, bacteria, mold, and fungi through an enhanced filtration system.
 Saint Mary’s is the only university in Minnesota and the region with these devices installed on campus.

 In addition to this Delos installation, Saint Mary’s joins a growing number of well-known organizations by enrolling in the WELL Health-Safety Rating from the International WELL Building Institute, a third-party verified rating to prepare these spaces for re-entry in a post COVID-19 environment.

 Delos has fostered research collaborations with the Cleveland Clinic, Mayo Clinic, a board of doctors from the Columbia University Medical Center, and architects, scientists, and wellness thought leaders to introduce wellness standards, programs, and solutions into the built environment.